simonse-projects/author-site/_posts/2020-04-28-the-census-of-death.md

 She entered the room.

 The last thing she saw with her peripheral vision was a figure moving quickly from the right.
-Then there was an incredibly sharp pain in her back.
+There was an incredibly sharp pain in her back.
 She dropped to the floor.
 A liquid touched her hand.
 She realized that it was her own blood, then she lost consciousness.

 “That makes twelve,” said the voice.
 “One more.”